google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 # TLS Servers {#tls_servers}

-CT-using TLS servers MUST use at least one of the three mechanisms listed below to present one or more SCTs from one or more logs to each TLS client during full TLS handshakes, where each SCT corresponds to the server certificate.
+CT-using TLS servers MUST use at least one of the mechanisms described below to present one or more SCTs from one or more logs to each TLS client during full TLS handshakes, where each SCT corresponds to the server certificate.
 They SHOULD also present corresponding inclusion proofs and STHs.

-Three mechanisms are provided because they have different tradeoffs.

-* A TLS extension (Section 4.2 of [RFC8446]) with type `transparency_info`
+A server can provide SCTs using a TLS 1.3 extension (Section 4.2 of [RFC8446]) with type `transparency_info` (see {{tls_transinfo_extension}}).
-  (see {{tls_transinfo_extension}}).
 This mechanism allows TLS servers to participate in CT without the cooperation of CAs, unlike the other two mechanisms.
 It also allows SCTs and inclusion proofs to be updated on the fly.

-* An Online Certificate Status Protocol (OCSP) [RFC6960] response extension (see
+The server may also use an Online Certificate Status Protocol (OCSP) [RFC6960] response extension (see {{ocsp_transinfo_extension}}), providing the OCSP response as part of the TLS handshake.
+Providing a response during a TLS handshake is popularly known as "OCSP stapling."
+For TLS
-  {{ocsp_transinfo_extension}}), where the OCSP response is provided in the `CertificateStatus` message, provided that the TLS client included the `status_request` extension in the (extended) `ClientHello` (Section 8 of [RFC6066]).
-This mechanism, popularly known as OCSP stapling, is already widely (but not universally) implemented.
-It also allows SCTs and inclusion proofs to be updated on the fly.
+1.3, the information is encoded as an extension in the `status_request` extension data; see Section 4.4.2.1 of [RFC8446].
+For TLS 1.2, the information is encoded as an extension in the `CertificateStatus` message; see Section 8 of [RFC6066].
+Using stapling also allows SCTs and inclusion proofs to be updated on the fly.

-* An X509v3 certificate extension (see {{cert_transinfo_extension}}).
-This
-  mechanism allows the use of unmodified TLS servers, but the SCTs and inclusion proofs cannot be updated on the fly.
-Since the logs from which the SCTs and inclusion proofs originated won't necessarily be accepted by TLS clients for the full lifetime of the certificate, there is a risk that TLS clients will subsequently consider the certificate to be non-compliant and in need of re-issuance.
+CT information can also be encoded as an extension in the X.509v3 certificate (see {{cert_transinfo_extension}}).
+This mechanism allows the use of unmodified TLS servers, but the SCTs and inclusion proofs cannot be updated on the fly.
+Since the logs from which the SCTs and inclusion proofs originated won't necessarily be accepted by TLS clients for the full lifetime of the certificate, there is a risk that TLS clients may subsequently consider the certificate to be non-compliant and in need of re-issuance or the use of one of the other two methods for delivering CT information.

 ## TLS Client Authentication